x676f64/secureum-mind_map/content/7. Audit Findings 101/Governance parameter changes should not be instant.md

 These are only examples; the complexity of the protocol, combined with unpredictable market conditions and user actions means that many other negative effects likely exist as well.

+### Recommendation:
-1. Recommendation: Since these changes are occasionally needed, but can create risk for the users of the protocol, consider implementing a time-lock mechanism for such changes to take place.
+Since these changes are occasionally needed, but can create risk for the users of the protocol, consider implementing a time-lock mechanism for such changes to take place.
 By having a delay between the signal of intent and the actual change, users will have time to remove their funds or close trades that would otherwise be at risk if the change happened instantly.
-2. Medium Risk severity finding from [OpenZeppelin’s Audit of MCDEX Mai Protocol](https://blog.openzeppelin.com/mcdex-mai-protocol-audit/)
 ___
 ## Slide Screenshot
 ![100.png](../../images/7.%20Audit%20Findings%20101/100.png)